kostis-codefresh/docker-maven-comparison/README.md

 This repository holds the code mentioned in the Codefresh blog post "Using Docker from Maven and Maven from Docker"

-It is consists of 4 individual projects mentioned in the article
+It consists of 4 individual projects mentioned in the article

 1. A Java project that uses the [Maven spotify plugin](01-using-spotify-plugin/pom.xml#L184)
 1. A Java project that uses the [Fabric8 Maven plugin](02-using-fabric8-plugin/pom.xml#L183) (also runs integration tests)